marinakiseleva/thex_model/README.md

 Decisioning tree using the Hierarchical Multi-label Decisioing Tree from Vens, et al. 2008.

 ### nb_model
-The Gaussian (or on-demand best-fitting distribution) Naive Bayes Model that runs on the code.
+Naive Bayes Model using kernel density estimation to determine the feature distributions.

 ## model_performance
 Evaluates the existing models in this project.